Cities in Spain

 Autonomous community of La Rioja:

-CITIES OF THE REGION OF MURCIA:
+CITIES IN THE REGION OF MURCIA:

 • Cartagena: it is a coastal city that has very ancient origins dating back to the first centuries BC, and which later became an important Roman colony.
 Currently in the city people can see many monuments that still keep alive its strong link with the different cultures who lived there.
 Furthermore Cartagena has two beaches; churches in baroque and neoclassical style; modernist style buildings; museums of art, archaeology, naval and many others; unmissable festivals such as Carthaginians and Romans and the Holy Week; and it also has an exceptional gastronomy with traditional dishes based on rice, fish or meat, and fresh and genuine ingredients.
 Read more about Cartagena here.